Juichilee/MR-Inspection-Tool-Hololens/README.md

 The project is a proof of concept demonstrating a functional connection and information pipeline between Unity, a machine learning server, an Intel RealSense D455 Depth Camera, and a Microsoft HoloLens 2, as well as visualization and interactivity with the pipeline.

+## Installation - Client

 You will ***need*** the following software:

-- Unity Hub (manage your install from here)
+- Unity Hub
 - Unity 2020.3.20f1 LTS, configured with the Universal Windows Platform development package.
 - Windows 10 OR Windows 11
 - The Microsoft Mixed Reality Tool Kit (MRTK) is used heavily in this project, but its installation should be managed entirely by Unity.